Education & Family Programs:

 Programs are available both at the Museum and in your classroom.
 At the Museum, programs may be scheduled on Tuesdays, Wednesdays, and Thursdays and vary from 1 to 2 hours in length.
 We offer Home School Workshops several times per semester, see below.
 All programs must be scheduled in advance.
 Please contact the Museum Educator for availability.
 April, May, and June dates are popular and should be scheduled a minimum of two months in advance.
 On-site programs have a 50-student-per-day limit.

-Growing in the Garden is a twice monthly, year-round Preschool Program (Summer 2014 schedule) for 3-5 year olds and their caregivers.
+Growing in the Garden is a twice monthly, year-round Preschool Program for 3-5 year olds and their caregivers.

-New!
-Thomas Nast School Programs – This new program series follows Thomas Nast’s career from an up-and-coming artist with passion and courage, to an experienced political cartoonist who used his talent to influence public opinion over national issues in post-Civil War America:
+Thomas Nast School Programs – This new program series follows iconic American cartoonist Thomas Nast’s career from an up-and-coming artist with passion and courage, to an experienced political cartoonist who used his talent to influence public opinion over national issues in post-Civil War America:

 Civil War School Programs – the Museum offers several interactive programs that focus on the lives of George Macculloch’s three grandsons who served in the Union Army and Navy during dramatic and critical moments during the war and Reconstruction: